MartinEesmaa/VVCEasy/FFMPEGVVC.md

 ### Changelog
 ```
+17/06/2023: Updated of vvenc, vvdec, dav1d, FFmpeg commits and others.
 01/05/2023: Added missing libvmaf feature in FFmpeg VVCEasy only.
 19/04/2023: Updated of vvenc, vvdec, FFmpeg commits and others.
 03/04/2023: New FFmpeg master latest VVCEasy builds with updated vvenc, vvdec and added libvmaf & libjxl.
 Removed AC4 for compilation/decoder errors for new AC4 audio files.